konrad-zajac/0.BASH-Helper/README.md

         - Modyfing:
                 - Modyfing strings
+                - Renaming in a sequence from 00, 01, 02, ...
+N with extension
-                - Renamin in a sequence
+                - Renaming in a sequence from 01, 02, 03, ...
+N with extension

     * Mac operations: